AshkanGanj/web-time-tracker/README.md

 # web-time-tracker
-this app use chrome extension to detect your activities and send to api and api process data
+this app uses chrome extension to detect your activities and send to api and api process data

 for run add exetension to chrome